 Often we also swing between the two.
 The more we stay silent, the more we are likely to eventually explode.

-Silence is much more common, and it’s very dangerous when it becomes company’s culture.
+Silence is much more common, and it’s very dangerous when it becomes the company’s culture.

 Chapter 2: Mastering Crucial Conversations

-This is basically the principle of why Ray Dalio pushed so hard in Bridgewater to have a culture of radical transparency and radical open mindedness where people are expected to speak up and share opinions (check Ray Dalio’s Principles).
+This is basically the principle Ray Dalio institutionalized in Bridgewater.
+Dalio sought a culture of radical transparency and radical open mindedness where people are expected to speak up and share opinions (check Ray Dalio’s Principles).

 Chapter 3: Start with Heart